Skip to main content

 MetricDescriptionAggregation Type

-thermal/<thermal zone type>Each thermal zone temperature reading in degrees CelsiusGauge
+thermal/<thermal zone type>/tempEach thermal zone temperature reading in degrees CelsiusHistogram

-By default, memfaultd will detect interfaces whose ID starts does not start with lo, tun, or dummy (to avoid automatically tracking virtual interfaces) and monitor them via the following metrics.
+By default, memfaultd will detect interfaces whose name does not start with lo, tun, dummy, veth, or usb (to avoid automatically tracking virtual interfaces) and monitor them via the following metrics.

 A specific set of interfaces can be specified via the metrics.system_metric_collection.network_interfaces configuration.